hk-speedrunning/Silksong-Rules/glossary.md

 Inputting wings at a specific time after pogoing, dependent on crest, gives 2 wings refreshes instead of one.

-### Silkspear Storage Trobbio Skip
+### Voltvessel Wall Breaks

-> [!CAUTION]
+> [!WARNING]
-> Not allowed in NMG!
+> Not currently allowed in NMG; this is due for reconsideration.

-Get hit by a 'hard' hazard on a specific frame of the Silkspear animation.
-Walk _(todo: required?)_ to the block & stand around x=46.00, then cast again.
-Block gets hit the wrong way.
+The damage from Voltvessels can hit the backside of one-way breakable walls.

 <!-- TODO: example + extract silkspear storage to tech -->